 Bio

-“What was to go on the canvas was not a picture but an event” (Harald Rosenberg, The American Action Painters, ARTnews, 1952).
+“What was to go on the canvas was not a picture but an event” (Harald Rosenberg, ARTnews, 1952).

-She uses her canvas as an arena on which to act — and subjects herself to the act of waiting, to begin to see what appears in the quiet of the space.
-Her work is shown as material and non-material explorations, encompassing installation, sculpture, painting, collage, light work, and text.
+She uses her canvas as an arena on which to act—before subjecting herself to the act of waiting, to begin seeing what appears in the quiet of the space.
+It may seem abstract, but each gesture draws a scenario, a place of being and becoming—a space of taking risks, forging new imaginaries.

 Bio